 Under 21 are welcome until 10 pm

 Robynne Hawthorne moved to Seattle when she was 16.
-A runaway in the ‘90s, working in coffeeshops and bookstores This, and the community of artists & wonderful weirdos peaked her interest in creating art spaces.
-When the annex to Beauty and The Books became available on University Avenue.
-She, Tad Dallas and a handful of ragtag vagabond artists trying to get a foothold and make art set out to build a venue, gallery & theatre.
-The Pearl Coffeehouse.
-That began her journey operating, booking, and curating events.
-Other stages were born from her passion and call for similar needs in the community Including Horses Cut Shop, Underwood Stables, Hotel Albatross, and The Rabbit Box.
-During the pandemic, She, Dan Thornton, Gary Mula and Jason Neuerburg started a live-stream platform called Underwood Live for artists to connect with the community during lock down.
+A runaway in the ‘90s, working in coffeeshops and bookstores.
+Where she met the community of artists & wonderful weirdos that peaked her interest in creating art spaces.
+In 1998, Robynne, Tad Dallas & a few ragtag artists built The Pearl Coffeehouse (music venue, gallery & theatre).
+In 2009, Horses Cut Shop, Underwood Stables (2012), Albatross (2014) and The Rabbit Box with Gary Mula (2022).
+During the pandemic Robynne and Dan Thornton started a live-stream platform called Underwood Live for artists to connect with the community during lock down.
 A time when “keep our stages alive” became imperative.
+Champion and benevolent servant of the arts, writer and mother.

-Tia Matthies is currently a partner and co-creator of The Royal Room in Columbia City.
-In 1989, she and her husband, Steve Freeborn opened the iconic OK Hotel which played host to the early Seattle grunge scene and welcomed the Knitting Factory’s Bill Frisell and Wayne Horvitz (a current partner at The Royal Room).
+In 1989, she and her husband, Steve Freeborn opened the iconic OK Hotel which played host to the early Seattle grunge scene and welcomed the Knitting Factory’s Bill Frisell and Wayne Horvitz.
 After it closed in the 2001 Nisqually earthquake, she and her husband were invited to partner and develop the Rendezvous in Belltown, which they built and operated for 14 years.
 In 2007, Tia transformed a neighborhood coffee shop into Lottie’s Lounge, also located in Columbia City, which she calls home and has been actively engaged in neighborhood festivals, committees and general goings on.
 She is also a fine artist and aspiring children’s book author and illustrator.